Investment The No-Nonsense Guide To The “Sell One, Buy Two” Property Investment Strategy

 But picking a good investment property at $1 million or below takes good acumen.

 Between a one-bedder that’s 490 square feet and costs $900,000, and one that’s 550 square feet and costs $1 million which is the better investment?

 You may think it’s the $1 million unit, as it’s cheaper on a per-square-foot basis.
 But to a tenant, one bedroom is still just one bedroom.
 There’s a good chance your rental income won’t be much higher, and your more expensive unit will generate the same rental income as its slightly smaller counterpart.
 This gives your investment a worse rental yield.

 There are several other factors to consider, as tenants of compact units may look for facilities and amenities that differ from family units.

 Suffice it to say that small homes for rental can be a very different ball game, compared to finding regular-sized condos for families.

 In any case, know that “sell one, buy two” is a property investment strategy that can work, but it’s not for everybody.

-But even after reading all of this, and you still need help to decide if this property investment strategy is right for you – we can furnish a report that will show if you are eligible for it.
+But even after reading all of this, and you still need help to decide if this property investment strategy is right for you – just drop us a message and we’ll see how we can help you out!